Quasiperiodicity-induced bulk localization with self similarity in non-Hermitian systems: Fractal and self-similar features

-We remark that the self-similar structure in the $r_e$ curve emerges only when longer-range hopping terms are included.
-In their absence, a critical potential strength exists and the EER exhibits only a single discontinuity at the critical potential strength, with no indication of additional plateaus.
 To gain deeper insight into the origin of this self similarity, we now revisit the system at criticality and explore how self-similar features can arise in alternative spectral quantities, and how they relate to the structures observed in the presence of longer-range hopping discussed here.